ECS153/final-project-chatsignal/README.md

 3. Key Generation:
     if the incoming message is of type keyGen, then the raw text would be <br />
     `<messageType>+=+<senderConnectionID>+=+<prime>+=+<gen>+=+<n>`<br />
-    The fields prime and gen are used to instantiate an instance of the Df class, which is used to generate the users secret key. the n field represents the number of users currently connected.
-After the Df class is initiated, the user calculates a public key with it sends, along with n, in a keyExchange message to the websocket
+    The fields `prime` and `gen` are used to instantiate an instance of the Df class, which is used to generate the users secret key. the `n` field represents the number of users currently connected.
+After the Df class is initiated, the user calculates a public key with it sends, along with `n`, in a keyExchange message to the websocket

 4. Key Exchange:
     if the incoming message is of type keyExchange, then the raw text would be <br />
     `<messageType>+=+<senderConnectionID>+=+<publickey>+=+<n>`<br />
-    The field publickey is the generated public key of the user whos ID is stored before the recieving user.
+    The field `publickey` is the generated public key of the user whos ID is stored before the recieving user.
 The recieving user uses this key to generate a new key with their Df object.
-The n field represents the number of remaining rounds of key exchange. if n is greater than 1, then the newly generated key, along with n, is sent in a keyExchange message to the websocket.
+The `n` field represents the number of remaining rounds of key exchange. if `n` is greater than 1, then the newly generated key, along with `n`, is sent in a `keyExchange` message to the websocket.
 Otherwise, the newly generated key is kept by the user for decrypting and encrypting messages.

 `saveMsg()` The function will be called when the webSocket recieved a text message.
 The message will be formatted into javascript object with two properties: type and content.
 The type could be either external or internal.
 The content will be the actual message that other clients snet. <br />
 Note that in current implementation these message willbe pushed into a global array in client's local memory.
 Thus the message history will be discarded if the user disconnect.